-“Long, long later, I understood what Han was really about.
+“Long, long later, I understood what Han was about.
 She was not my enemy.
-She was not cruel, and she did not delight in anguish.
-What she truly wanted was relief — relief from the pain, the shame, and the trauma I had buried deep inside me.
-In her own ways, she was mirroring my old hurts, insisting that I cry, shout, and feel things with full weight.
+She was not cruel, and she did not delight in pain.
+What she truly wanted was relief — relief from the shame, the trauma, and the history I didn’t even know about.
+In her own ways, she was mirroring my hurts, insisting that I cry, shout, and feel things with full weight.
 Because without it, she knew that my life, my body, my spirit could never be so whole.”

 The Han of a Woman